-The use of Brown Marble
+The use of Brown Marble for Kitchen Countertops

 In most, marble is not recommended as a material for kitchen countertops.
 But brown marble is less prone to color stains, stains are almost invisible on it, due to the color of the stone, in contrast to white and beige colors.
 Brown marble is suitable for kitchen and bathroom countertops, window sills and bar shelves, steps, fireplaces, and other stone products.

 Classical Spanish marbles are the Imperador Gold and the Emperador Dark.
 All “Emperadors” vary in quality from Standard (medium) to De Luxe (selected).
 It is not possible to determine the quality of brown marble from a photo, in the Standard category there are many caverns and epoxy resin filling is almost always present.
-In the De Luxe category, this marble is much cleaner, has less calcite veins and the texture as a whole is more uniform.
+In the De Luxe category, this marble is much cleaner, has fewer calcite veins and the texture as a whole is more uniform.

 One of the most expensive Magic Brown (Eramosa Marble) – a very dense Canadian brown marble.
 All the beauty of this stone is manifested in the cutting of blocks “against veins”.
 The beauty of this stone is unique, it is imported mainly from Italy and China.
 Gray-brown marble is less in demand.